Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Array Geometry Optimization

 \item The total aperture area is minimized by having horizontal ULAs with $M_{\rm h} = M$ and $M_{\rm v} = 1$ and equal antenna spacing

 Alternatively, vertical ULAs with equal spacing can be used. \end{enumerate} \end{Theorem}

 Depending on which design metric is considered, we obtain two very different optimal configurations.
-Looking at contemporary systems, we notice that ULAs are mainly used with small antenna numbers, while URAs dominate when deploying MIMO systems with many antennas.
-Hence, we conclude that having the smallest possible aperture length is of the utmost importance, and we will consider the USA configuration in the remainder of the paper.
+Looking at contemporary systems, we notice that ULAs are mainly used when the antenna number is small, while URAs/USAs dominate when deploying MIMO systems with many antennas.
+Hence, we conclude that having the smallest possible aperture length is of the utmost importance in future systems, and we will consider the USA configuration in the remainder of the paper.